aviswain/MicroDegree/README.md

 - 12th Fail
 - Creed 1, 2, and 3
 - Ride Along 1 and 2
-- Rush 1, 2, and maybe 3 (although 3 wasn't amazing)
+- Rush 1, 2, and maybe 3 (since 3 was just alright)
 - Fast and Furious: Tokyo Drift

 ### Can't Watch a Movie?
 Watch an Episode of..